What is Racking Equipment?

 2.1 Pallet Racking

-- Selective Racking: This is the most basic form of pallet racking, providing direct access to every pallet in storage.
-It’s ideal for warehouses with a wide variety of products that need to be accessed quickly.
+- Selective Racking: Selective racking is the most basic pallet racking system that allows easy access to every pallet stored.
+It is perfect for warehouses where a vast assortment of products needs to be retrieved fast.

-- Push-Back Racking: This system allows for high-density storage.
-Goods are stored on carts that roll back when new stock is added, creating a space-saving mechanism that reduces aisle width.
+- Push-Back Racking: Push-back racking allows high-density storage.
+Products are stored on carts flowing back as stock gets added therefore creating a space-saving mechanism which also reduces aisle width.

 - Drive-In Racking: A high-density solution where forklifts drive directly into the racks to load or unload pallets.
 This is perfect for industries with large volumes of similar products.